KrailOrg/krail/docs/tutorial-services.md

 ##Create the Services

 - create a new package *com.example.tutorial.service*
 - in that package, create the following 4 service classes.
-This is the simplest way of creating a Service, by extending ```AbstractService```
+This is the simplest way of creating a Service, by extending ```AbstractService```.
+(Note: if you want to copy these in the IDE, these 4 services are the same except for the class name and name key)

 ```
 package com.example.tutorial.service;